rogerpadilla/nukak-website/docs/entities-advanced.md

   @OneToMany({ entity: () => MeasureUnit, mappedBy: (measureUnit) => measureUnit.category })
   measureUnits?: MeasureUnit[];
   /**
-   * `onDelete` callback allows to specify which field will be used when deleting/querying this entity */
+   * `onDelete` callback allows to specify which field will be used when deleting/querying this entity.
+   */
   @Field({ onDelete: Date.now })
   deletedAt?: number;